Shafayetsadi/digital-electronics/sr-latch.md

 The SR latch is a circuit with two cross-coupled NOR gates or two cross-coupled NAND gates, and two inputs S(for set) and R(for reset).
 The output of one gate is connected to the input of the other gate and vice versa.
 The output of the first gate is Q and the output of the second gate is Q'.

+## Types of Latches

+1. **SR Latch**: It has two inputs: S and R. It has two outputs: Q and Q'.
+It has two stable states: Set and Reset.
+It has two invalid states: Hold and Toggle.

+2. **D Latch**: It has one input: D. It has two outputs: Q and Q'.
+It has one stable state: Set.
+It has one invalid state: Hold.

+3. **JK Latch**: It has three inputs: J, K and CLK.
+It has two outputs: Q and Q'.
+It has four stable states: Set, Reset, Hold and Toggle.

+4. **T Latch**: It has one input: T. It has two outputs: Q and Q'.
+It has two stable states: Set and Reset.
+It has two invalid states: Hold and Toggle.

 ## SR Latch using NOR gates

 <figure><img src=".gitbook/assets/sr-latch/sr-latch.png" alt=""><figcaption><p>SR Latch</p></figcaption></figure>